Willy Kruyt: Early political career

 In 1913, he was elected chairman of this party; in 1918, he became its only member of the House of Representatives.
 In the same period, he worked as a Reformed minister at Gennep.
 He formed an alliance with Willem van Ravesteyn and David Wijnkoop, the two representatives from the Social Democratic Party as well as Harm Kolthek.
 When, in 1921, the League had disintegrated due to factional struggles between orthodox Protestants and anarchists, Kruyt joined the Communist Party.
 He stood as a Communist candidate for the 1922 elections, but was not re-elected.

 Later career

-Following his wife's death, Kruyt emigrated to Berlin where he joined Workers International Relief, then to Moscow in 1935 (presumably fleeing from the Nazis) to work at the Lenin State Library.
-Dissatisfied with Stalinism, he trained as a spy in the hopes of getting back to the Netherlands this way.
-From England, he parachuted into Belgium in June 1942.
+Following his first wife's death, Kruyt emigrated to Berlin where he joined Workers International Relief, then to Moscow in 1935 (presumably fleeing from the Nazis) to work at the Lenin State Library.
+Dissatisfied with Stalinism, and deported to Tashkent, he trained as a spy in the hopes of getting back to the Netherlands this way.
+From England, he parachuted into Belgium in June 1942 with the help of SOE.
 He broke his leg and was arrested by the German occupiers who detained him at Fort Breendonk.